rich2025/2024-mini/Report.md

 Image of output and setup in 'media' folder.

 ## Exercise 02
-Code in 'code' folder as Exercise_02.py.\
+Code in 'code' folder as 'Exercise_02.py'.\
+Demo video in 'media' folder as 'Exercise02_Demo_Video.md'.\
 Added dictionary of tones with corresponding frequencies, added Twinkle Twinkle Little Star song with 'X' denoting pause.
-Changed duration of individual note.\
+Changed duration of individual note.
-Video in 'media' folder as Exercise_02_MusicVideo.mov.

 ## Exercise 03
 Code and .json files for Exercise 3 in 'code/Exercise_03' folder. \